worldbank/DIMEwiki/Topics/Checklists/README.md

 ];
 ```

-After follwoing these three steps you can now see your checklist on the wiki page, and you can keep editing it using GitHub.
+After following these three steps you can now see your checklist on the wiki page, and you can keep editing it using GitHub.

 ## Brief technical documentation
 (KB: I will do this later)